noaa-afsc/goa_rex/README.md

 # GOA rex sole assessment documents and run configurations

-This is a repository containing supporting code, input files, and documents for the Gulf of Alaska rex sole stock assessment, created by Carey McGilliard
+This is a repository containing supporting code, input files, and documents for the Gulf of Alaska rex sole stock assessment, created and maintained by Carey McGilliard (@careymcgilliard)

 ## Collaborators